node-opcua/node-opcua.github.io/_posts/2024-03-19-OPC-UA-Model-vs-tag-naming-convention.md

 When wrapping a PLC with an OPC UA server to enhance interoperability, the following principles should apply:

-* Rethink the Exposed Variables: Take this opportunity to create meaningful or long descriptive names that provide clarity and improve understanding.
+* __Rethink the Exposed Variables:__ Take this opportunity to create meaningful or long descriptive names that provide clarity and improve understanding.
-* Avoid Data Type Decoration: In traditional PLC tag naming, variable types are included in the names.
+* __Avoid Data Type Decoration__: In traditional PLC tag naming, variable types are included in the names.
 In OPC UA, use the DataType attribute for this purpose. µ Use Clear Naming for Booleans: For boolean variables, use names like "IsMotorRunning" or "HasSensorTriggered" to improve readability.
-* Use Verbs for Actions and Methods: For actions and methods, use names like "StartMotor" or "SetActiveRecipe" to indicate the intended function.
+* __Use Verbs for Actions and Methods__: For actions and methods, use names like "StartMotor" or "SetActiveRecipe" to indicate the intended function.
-* Hide PLC Internals: Your PLC exposes many data points, but not all are necessary.
+* __Hide PLC Internals__: Your PLC exposes many data points, but not all are necessary.
 Select the few meaningful and important process variables that are useful and hide the implementation details.
-* Collaborate with the Appropriate Team: Involve the right people in the process, including automation engineers, software developers, and other stakeholders.
+* __Collaborate with the Appropriate Team__: Involve the right people in the process, including automation engineers, software developers, and other stakeholders.
-* Leverage Companion Specifications: Bind your ObjectType with companion specifications as much as possible and leverage the models that have already been built by the community and working groups.
+* __Leverage Companion Specifications__: Bind your ObjectType with companion specifications as much as possible and leverage the models that have already been built by the community and working groups.
-* Grow Your Model on Demand: Keep your model extendable by adding new modules as needed, ensuring backward compatibility.
+* __Grow Your Model on Demand__: Keep your model extendable by adding new modules as needed, ensuring backward compatibility.
-* Enrich your model with meta data (EngineeringUnits, Description, DisplayName, etc.) to ensure intuitive and error-prone usage, hence avoiding the need for documentation and misinterpretation.
+* __Enrich your model__ with meta data (EngineeringUnits, Description, DisplayName, etc.) to ensure intuitive and error-prone usage, hence avoiding the need for documentation and misinterpretation.

 ## Real-world Example: